nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find modules whose module code matches the keyword inputted partially or fully.
-2. MODPRO show the list of modules whose module code matches the keyword
+2. MODPRO show the list of modules whose module code matches the keyword partially or fully.

    Use case ends.